 September 2014: Dr Judith Ryder, Associate Professor, Sociology & Anthropology at St John’s University, New York, visited SCCJR for one month in 2014.
 Dr Ryder’s research specialises in gender and family violence, corrections, and juvenile delinquency.
 Whilst here, Dr Ryder presented an SCCJR seminar titled: ‘Conflicting relations: Adolescent girls and violent behavior’.

 Oona is a Lecturer in Criminology at SCCJR, University of Glasgow.
-She has worked as a researcher and practitioner in the field of gender based violence for over fifteen years.
-Oona’s main research interests include gender, rape and sexual assault, domestic abuse, legal responses to sexual offences, the prevention of gender based violence, and alcohol.
-Oona graduated from the University of...
+She has worked as a researcher and practitioner in the field of gender based violence for over 20 years.
+Oona’s main research interests include rape and sexual assault, domestic abuse, criminal justice responses to sexual and domestic offences, the prevention of gender based violence, gender equality and feminism.
+Her recent...

 Dr Nancy Lombard

 Nancy’s work looks at younger people and men’s violence against women, maintaining that young people’s own position in childhood directly impacts upon how they conceive of, construct and understand such violence.
 She is one of the founders and coordinators of the Gender Based Violence Research Network (GBVRN), and also an Associate Director of the Centre for Research on Families and...

 Heather joined the Health Services Research Unit at the University of Aberdeen in February 2012.
 She is a Research Fellow with a multidisciplinary social science background and she contributes to the Delivery of Care programme.
 Heather specialises in research where technologies meet surveillance/monitoring (including sousveillance/self-monitoring), compliance/deviance and gender.
 She...